 - Verbal/emotional - name calling, putting someone down, ignoring and pulling faces at someone, ridiculing

-- Physical - hitting, punching, kicking, pushing someone and destroying someone else's property
+- Physical - poking, hitting, punching, kicking, pushing someone and destroying someone else's property

-- Social (covert) - lying and spreading rumours, playing a horrible joke on someone
+- Social (covert) - lying and spreading rumours about a person, deliberate excluding from friendship group, playing a horrible joke on someone

 - Cyberbullying - using technology to hurt someone else.
 For example, sending hurtful messages or pictures on a mobile phone, or bullying via a chat room or social networking site

-Bullying can also involve someone making threats towards another person, or stalking.
+Bullying can also involve someone making threats towards another person, or stalking behaviours.